-3. Channel Status LED is Amber:
+3. Channel Status LED is Red:

 - Check speaker leads for short.

-- If the Architect is excessively hot, turn down the volume and allow it to cool off.
-The Status LED should turn back to Green after a short while.

-- The speaker impedance may be too low.
+Swap speaker connectors on rear to see if the problem moves with wires. - If the Architect is excessively hot, turn down the volume and allow it to cool off.
+The Status LED should turn back to Blue after a short while. - The speaker impedance may be too low.

-4. Protection LED is Amber:
+4. Protection LED is Red:

-• Something seriously wrong has happened inside the Architect.
-Please contact the factory.
+Something seriously wrong has happened inside the Architect.
+Turn off the main power switch, wait 30 seconds and turn back on.
+If still Red, please contact the factory.